Wigwam Motel #7

 2728 W Foothill Blvd,

 Most recently parodied in Pixar's movie, Cars, as the Cozy Cone Motel the Wigwam Motel in Rialto, California is one of seven Wigwam Motels originally built.
 Three of the original seven still remain: the one in Rialto, one in Holbrook, Arizona, and one in Cave City, Kentucky.
 The California and Arizona motels both lie on Historic Route 66.

 Like the first two Wigwam Villages, #7 was also built by Frank Redford, the other four were franchised to other owners for one half of one percent of the total profits.
 Wigwam Motel #7 consists of nineteen thirty foot wigwams, a BBQ area, and a swimming pool.
-The wigwams are scattered around the larger lobby wigwam.
-In other villages, such as Wigwam Village #2, the wigwams are arranged in a semi-circle around the much larger lobby wigwam.
-Wigwams generally had a rolled up flap design, with diamond shaped windows, a zigzag design drawn across the middle of the walls, and even poles sticking out of the top.
+There is additionally a base for a possibly never built twentieth wigwam.
+The wigwams are scattered around the larger lobby wigwam in roughly two arcs.
+In other villages, such as Wigwam Village #2, the wigwams are arranged in a semi-circle (one arc) around the much larger lobby wigwam.
+Wigwams generally had a rolled up flap design, with diamond shaped windows, and even poles sticking out of the top.
+Some villages possibly also had a zigzag design drawn across the middle of the walls.

 - Bryan of Rialto, California on 2012-10-29 said:

 - I live right down the street from there and have always wanted to stay just so I can say I slept in a tee-pee lol

 - lindA of rancho cucamonga, ca on 2011-10-08 said: